 Danish sport rallies to support Play the Game 2022

-All 11 Play the Game conferences so far has been dependent on external support, and number 12 – which also marks 25 years of Play the Game – is no exception.
+All 11 Play the Game conferences so far have been dependent on external support, and number 12 – which also marks 25 years of Play the Game – is no exception.

 In the big picture, participants contribute around one third of the expenses, and the rest must be found via sponsorships.

 The municipality of Odense kick-started our fundraising process by putting the city’s state-of-the art conference centre ODEON at Play the Game’s free disposal for the duration of the conference, with numerous added benefits such as a free welcome reception and up to 50 free hotel nights at the Comwell Hotel that runs the venue.

 In the past months, Danish sports organisations and institutions have added their support and ensured the realisation of the conference.
 There are still pending applications, but this is what Play the Game 2022 has received so far:

 - Sport Event Denmark: 250,000 DKK (€33,333)

 - DIF (NOC and Sports Confederation of Denmark): 150,000 DKK (€20,000)